DanielBMarkham/Info-Ops/manuscript/chapter25.md

 ### Forum Round-Tripping

 This same kind of disconnect can happen in forums.
-User ask questions, report problems, and generally provide excellent feedback -- but it's not directly connected to the team's shared model.
+Users ask questions, report problems, and generally provide excellent feedback -- but it's not directly connected to the team's shared model.

 Just like you did with Trello, code-up a round-trip system between your forum software and your model.
 An easy way of doing this is simply adding tags for all your behavior and supplementals, then manually tagging stuff as it comes into the forum.
 Every so often, have a script go out and grab the tagged stuff and add it as notes to a model feed in a separate directory (You don't want all those forum comments in your model every time you do anything with it.)